srl-labs/learn-srlinux/docs/tutorials/infrastructure/kne/srl-with-kne/installation.md

 ### License

-If a user intends to run a topology with chassis-based SR Linux nodes[^2] they need to [install a valid license](https://github.com/srl-labs/srl-controller/blob/main/docs/using-licenses.md).
+If a user intends to run a topology with chassis-based SR Linux nodes[^2], they must [install a valid license](https://github.com/srl-labs/srl-controller/blob/main/docs/using-licenses.md).

+The same lab can be used with unlicensed IXR-D/H variants; to adapt the lab to unlicensed SR Linux variants users need to:

+1. delete `model: "ixr6e"` string from the KNE topology file
+2. remove the openconfig configuration blob from the startup-config file

+    ```json title="remove this blob"
+    "management": {
+      "srl_nokia-openconfig:openconfig": {
+        "admin-state": "enable"
+      }
+    }
+    ```

 ## Image load